 The last question is more of a turtle owner comfort level.
 All-in-one pellets are really the best choice as they have a long shelf life and are engineered to provide everything your turtle need in their diet.
 If you are trying to feed your turtle only fresh ingredients, you need to always be planning ahead and calculate if it is what your turtle needs.

 Pellet food (basically dog food but for turtles) is an all-in-one food source for your turtle.
 It comes in a variety of shapes and sizes.
 For the most part, food is divided into two categories: Hatchling and adult turtle food.
 Hatchling diets are more carnivorous and the food pellet’s are more aligned with this diet.
 Adult turtles are typically more omnivorous and consume both plant and animals.
 Now what pellet food size is appropriate for your turtle?
 The rule of thumb is that the food should be able to fit in your turtles mouth.
 Simple as that.
 Some brands side with being “natural” and contain little “fillers”.
 These tend to be more expensive but like human food, better for turtles as there are no potentially useless or harmful additives in them.
 An example of a few great turtle food products are provided below:

-Omega One Floating Adult Turtle Sticks – https://amzn.to/37dHyg0
+Omega One Floating Adult Turtle Sticks – Get it here

-Exo Terra Hatchling Aquatic Turtle Food – https://amzn.to/3mjaEAQ
+Exo Terra Hatchling Aquatic Turtle Food – Get it here

 Store Bought Snacks

 There are several treats you can feed your turtle, many of which have the added benefit of being nutritios and stimulating for your turtle.
 Bones and freeze dried shrimp are great treats for your turtle.

 The cuttleboneis a excellent treat for a turtle.
 It is actually a bone from a fish that is full of calcium.
 Turtles love chomping at these and it can give them lots of enrichment time as they chase the bone around trying to grab pieces off of it.